Sabar Koti

 Sabar Koti (ਸਾਬਰਕੋਟੀ) was an Indian Punjabi singer.
 He was best known for his song Tennu Ki Dasiye which was one of the hit songs in Punjabi music industry.

 Personal life and death

-Sabar Koti was born 20 January 1965, into a family of musicians to Amarnath and Chinti Devi, and he was married to Rita with whom he has three children Alex Koti, William Koti and Rageshwari Koti.
+Sabar Koti was born on 20 January 1965, into a family of musicians to Amarnath and Chinti Devi, and he was married to Rita with whom he has three children Alex Koti, William Koti and Rageshwari Koti.
 Sabar Koti died on 25 January 2018, after a prolonged illness in a hospital in Jalandhar and was cremated in Kot Karar Khan, which was his birthplace.
 On the day of his funeral, the village council announced to build a memorial in his honour.